Epialess/Enterprise-Network/README.md

 h3 -> CCServer1 X X X h1 h2 h4
 h4 -> CCServer1 X X X h1 h2 h3
 ```
-As we can see, d1 or d2 cannot send or receive any ping packets while the other hosts can communicate with each other.
+As we can see, d1 or d2 cannot send or receive any ICMP packets while the other hosts can communicate with each other.
 This is done by adding a rule to drop the packet if the source or destination IP address is from the home network.